 Crested succulents, on the other hand, are a specific type of fasciation that results in a fan-like, flattened shape with multiple growing points.
 Cresting is a rare genetic mutation that can occur spontaneously in many types of cacti and succulents.
 It is similar to fasciation, but with a distinct growth pattern that sets it apart from other forms of fasciation.

-In summary, while fasciation and crested growth patterns are related phenomena, they are not exactly the same.
+While fasciation and crested growth patterns are related phenomena, they are not exactly the same.
 Fasciation is a general term used to describe various types of abnormal plant growth, while crested growth is a specific form of fasciation that results in a flattened, fan-like shape with multiple growing points.

 What are some other words for crested, monstrose and fasciated?